dhakehurst/net.akehurst.kotlin.kt2ts/README.md

 This plugin is intended for use in a kotlin multiplatform development.
 It uses JVM reflection over the kotlin-JVM module to generate the .d.ts file that is intended for use with the kotlin-js module.

-The plugin addresses two use cases:
+The plugin addresses use cases such as:
 1. generating .d.ts file for your own kotlin module
 2. generating .d.ts file for a third-party module
+3. building an angular application and integrating kotlin generated modules.

 ## Add the plugin